Breast Cancer: Choosing Your Doctors and Hospitals

 Meeting Your Breast Cancer Team

-- A radiation oncologist is a doctor who will develop a treatment plan for radiation therapy if it's required.
+A radiation oncologist will develop your treatment plan for radiation therapy if it's required.